scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 Here E denotes an ensemble average, :math:`^{\dagger}` denotes complex conjugation, :math:`Re` and :math:`Im` denote the real and imaginary part of a complex number and :math:`IFFT` denotes the inverse Fourier transform.
-In practice we use a short-time Fourier transformation (STFT) which averages the Fourier coefficients obtained from FFTs of slightly shifted time windows.
+In practice we use a short-time Fourier transformation (STFT) which averages the Fourier coefficients obtained from FFTs calculated on slightly shifted time windows.
 Spectral quantities calculated off local :math:`T_e` fluctuations, such as the cross coherence or the cross phases, are used to identify macro-scale structures, so called magnetic islands, as well as micro-scale instabilities in the plasma [Cho17]_.
 Understanding the physics resulting in magnetic